 The former rail corridor that now houses the Thomas W. Hopper Legacy Trail continues south from Galena; however, it was developed as part of the Blackhawk Golf Course.
 There is now a 0.5-mile gap between the Thomas W. Hopper Legacy Trail and the Hoover Scenic Trail along the Hoover Reservoir.
-Utilizing local roadways will help connect the trail gap.
+An on-road route is signed along County Road 104/Dustin Road and County Road 24/West Columbus Street to support riders currently looking to fill this gap.